-- The dental clinic appeared to be visibly clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines.
+- The dental clinic was visibly clean and well-maintained. - The practice had infection control procedures which generally reflected published guidance.
+However, some improvements were required with regard to ensuring temperature checks were consistently carried out. - Staff knew how to deal with medical emergencies.
+Most appropriate medicines and life-saving equipment were available There was scope to improve the physical checking process for the emergency equipment to ensure that it was in date and suitable for use. - The practice had systems to help them manage risk to patients and staff. - 1 Smiles Dental Practice Inspection report 08/09/2022